KesPatil/ALK_files_2021_PNAS/README.md

 ## Folders
 <p align="justify">
-F_unbiased: This folder has the input scripts required to perform Unbiased Molecular Dynamics <br />
+F_unbiased: This folder has the input scripts required to perform Unbiased Molecular Dynamics.
+Please give few days.
+The external drive that has files is in my lab to which I have restricted access<br />
 1.
 F_metad: This folder has the input scripts required to perform Metadynamics <br />
 1.